Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 11 November 2024 16.26.40 UTC
+- WIB: Senin, 11 November 2024 17.29.16 UTC
-- WITA: Senin, 11 November 2024 17.26.40 UTC
+- WITA: Senin, 11 November 2024 18.29.16 UTC
-- WIT: Senin, 11 November 2024 18.26.40 UTC
+- WIT: Senin, 11 November 2024 19.29.16 UTC

 Kutipan Inspiratif:
-"Strategy is a style of thinking, a conscious and deliberate process, an intensive implementation system, the science of insuring future success."
+"It is during our darkest moments that we must focus to see the light."

-Kategori: success
+Kategori: inspirational